MadeinPh1la/arche-api/docs/ENGINEERING_GUIDE.md

 # Engineering Quality Standard (EQS)

-**Scope:** This is the single source of truth for **typing, logging, SQLAlchemy, dependency injection (DI), testing, observability, security, performance, deployment hygiene, and Clean Architecture practice** across Stacklion.
+**Scope:** This is the single source of truth for **typing, logging, SQLAlchemy, dependency injection (DI), testing, observability, security, performance, deployment hygiene, and Clean Architecture practice** across Arche.

 - The public HTTP contract (routes, envelopes, errors, pagination, headers, versioning, idempotency) is defined in **`API_STANDARDS.md`** and is authoritative for anything “on the wire.”
 - If there’s any conflict: **`API_STANDARDS.md` wins for HTTP contracts; EQS wins for engineering practice.**